ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ---
 date: 2024-10-25
 permalink: /2024-shipyard-improving-ipfs-on-the-web/
-title: 'Shipyard 2024: IPFS on the Web'
+title: 'IPFS on the Web in 2024: Update From Shipyard'
 description: 'Update from the Shipyard team on our efforts to bring IPFS to the Web.'
 author: Daniel Norman
-header_image: /ipfs-check-cover.jpg
+header_image: /ipfs-web-cover.jpg
 tags:
   - ipfs
   - cid
   - 'web platform'
+  - browsers
+  - WebRTC
+  - WebTransport
+  - WebSockets
+  - TLS
+  - Let's Encrypt
 ---

 ## Update From Interplanetary Shipyard

-Earlier this year, [we introduced Interplanetary Shipyard](https://blog.ipfs.tech/shipyard-hello-world/), as the evolution of the developers leading the open-source development of libp2p and the most popular IPFS implementations, tooling and infrastructure.
+Earlier this year, [we introduced Interplanetary Shipyard](https://blog.ipfs.tech/shipyard-hello-world/), as the evolution of the maintainers leading the open-source development of libp2p and the most popular IPFS implementations, tooling and infrastructure.

 As part of that introduction, we shared our roadmap and vision, a key part of which is to bring IPFS Mainnet to the web.